anthonyrozmajzl/anthonyrozmajzl.com/content/post/COVID-19 Data Continue to Implicate Our Public Health Experts.md

 CNN isn't alone in this endeavor, but thanks to the surplus of fear-mongering news outlets and nearly all negative COVID-19 reporting&mdash;roughly [90 percent](https://www.nytimes.com/2021/03/24/world/covid-coverage-by-the-us-national-media-is-an-outlier-a-study-finds.html) of COVID-19 news in the United States is negative compared to 51 percent internationally&mdash;is it any surprise that nearly [70 percent of Democrats, 51 percent of Republicans, and almost 50 percent of independents](https://www.nytimes.com/2021/03/18/briefing/atlanta-shootings-kamala-harris-tax-deadline-2021.html) think the chances of being hospitalized with COVID-19 range anywhere from 20 percent to over 50 percent?
 We are not only in a pandemic of ingornace towards the risk COVID-19 poses to the vast majority of the population, but also toward the past year's worth of data showing no correlation between the timing, stregth, or duration of COVID-19 mitigation measures and overal COVID-19 incidence.

-## Still No Evidence for Lockdowns
+## Still No Evidence for Lockdowns or Mask Mandates

 Leaving aside the disatrous and deadly consequences of lockdowns&mdash;see [here](https://rationalground.com/lockdowns-pros-and-cons/), [here](https://collateralglobal.org/research), and [here](http://thepriceofpanic.com)&mdash;which alone made them a disgraceful failure, the amount of evidence supporting the lockdowns' ability to mitigate COVID-19 mortality has always remained abysmal.